tourloukisg/XGBOOST_Classification_HyperparameterTuning/README.md

 # XGBOOST_Classification_HyperparameterTuning
-XgboostClassifier for Classification and RandomizedSearchCV for Hyperparameter Tuning
+Xgboost Classifier for Classification and RandomizedSearchCV for Hyperparameter Tuning